Transmetro: Route 5

+Palacio de los Deportes Station for Route 5.

 Line 5 was announced to be under development by the Municipality of Guatemala in March 2021.
 This line was slated to use a different rolling stock from the standard Marcopolo BRT, instead using a set of city-style buses which were to be 100% electric.
 While original design of this line was to provide a connection for West-end residents to Centra Atlantida station and Line 18, the routing was changed to operate entirely within Zone 5 through using Diagonal 14 for most of its route.
-The line started operations and was branded as being "operated by TUBus", in May of 2024.
+The line started operations and was branded as being "operated by TuBus", in May 2024.
 The line uses Diesel buses also used by TUBus routes but makes less frequent stops akin to the BRT service of Transmetro lines.
 Transfers to Line 6, 18, and 13 are only possibly by walking to the adjacent stations of Colon for lines 6 and 18, and Banco de Guatemala for line 13.